-About the Mastiff
+Living with the Mastiff

-So, I am just going to give you an idea of what it is like to live with one of these gentle giants.
+There are plenty of places that give lots of tips about Mastiffs, including health, history and training…so, I am just going to give you an idea of what it is like to live with one of these gentle giants.

 First off, they are not really a guard dog…Mastiffs are a companion breed – a very big one at that!
 They can guard, but if that is what you want then there are better breeds for the purpose.
 Their smaller “brother” the Bullmastiff is a case in point.
 Mastiffs will bark at intruders, and are protective of their family, but once introduced to a stranger, they should be okay with them.
 Sometimes Mastiffs will just not take to a visitor, and it behooves you to listen to them.
 Perhaps there is something not quite right about the new person…Mastiffs are very sensitive to body language and other signs that people give off, that we humans are not aware of.